Classes and Scoped Enumerations

 0 3 6 9 12

-This example also shows how to code lvalue and rvalue versions of the subscripting operator ([]).
-The lvalue version returns a reference to either an element of the array or to the dummy instance variable.
-Both versions check that the index received is within bounds and if outside refer to this dummy variable.
+variable.
 This ensures that any change by the lvalue version of the subscripting operator does not corrupt memory outside the memory referred to by the object.

-Identify which member operator is called at which statement in main().
+Identify which member operator is called at which statement in main()

 Anonymous Classes

-If we never refer to the Identifier of a class, we may omit the name in the definition of the class.
+of a class, we may omit the name in the definition of the class.
 This occurs in the definition of type synonyms and structures or unions nested within a class definition.
-A class without an Identifier is called an anonymous class.
+A class without an Identifier

 In defining an anonymous type, we must include either the instance's identifier or the synonym name.
 That is, the definition of an anonymous type is also either the definition of an instance of that type or the declaration of a synonym type.